emahuni/em-async-events/README.md

   // - it doesn't have to be a lingered event this.$onEvent('some-event', this.eventCallback3, { catchUp: 100 });

+  // atomic listener API:
   // multiple events being listened to by one callback this.$onEvent(['second-event', 'third-event'], this.commonCallback);
   // fire multiple callbacks (even for multiple events) this.$onEvent('some-event', [this.eventCallback1, this.eventCallback2]);
-  this.$onEvent(['second-event', 'third-event'], [this.eventCallback1, this.eventCallback2]);
+  // here each callback will correspond to its respective event this.$onEvent(['second-event', 'third-event'], [this.eventCallback1, this.eventCallback2]);
 },